gropdf(1) — Linux manual page

 gropdf supports several more device extensions using the pdf: tag.

-Some have counterpart convenience macros that take the same
+The following have counterpart convenience macros that take the

 \X'pdf: pdfpic file alignment width height line-length'